-If you earn less than $53,564 per year in the 2019-20 financial year you could be eligible for a government co-contribution of up to $500 when you make a personal contribution with your after-tax pay.
+If you earn less than $54,837 in the 2020-21 financial year you could be eligible for a government co-contribution of up to $500 when you make a personal after-tax contribution.

 The co-contribution scheme means that, for every dollar you put into super from your after-tax pay, the government may match it with up to 50 cents for up to $500.